 - I hate all the jingling.

-- I don’t like the impression it leaves in fur, especially with Wynston since he models.
+- I don’t like the impression that collars can leave in fur, especially with Wynston since he models.
+Also, Penny came to us from a rescue and she had a terrible impression on her neck from wearing a collar 24/7.

 - My dogs aren’t escape artists.

 - Even if my dogs went out the gate or front door, they wouldn’t go anywhere.
-All three of them stay in our yard and come right back when called.
+Our dogs stay in our yard and come right back when called.
 Our dogs value us and our home too much.
 They don’t go far.

 - Collars just look uncomfortable to me.
 I can’t imagine sleeping in one!